duncan-qabana/semtag/README.md

 For specifying the scope you want to bump the version, use the `-s <scope>` option.
 Possible scopes are `major`, `minor` and `patch`.
 There is also `auto` which will choose between `minor` and `patch` depending on the percentage of lines changed.
 Usually it should be the developers decisions which scope to use, since the percentage of lines is not a great criteria, but this option is to help giving a more meaningful versioning when using in automatic scripts.

 If you want to manually set a version, use the `-v <version>` option.
-Version must comply the semantic versioning specification (`v<major>.<minor>.<patch>`), and must be higher than the latest version.
+Version must comply the semantic versioning specification (`<major>.<minor>.<patch>`), and must be higher than the latest version.
 Works with any versioning command.

+You can also set a prefix.
+Use `-p <prefix>` to set a prefix.

+If you do not want to automaticly push your tag to the remote, use `-l`.
+You will have to push your tag later on manually.

 ### Usage Examples